 Biology is the study of life.
 This is a broad field with many different aspects and concepts to learn.
 In this class, many labs and several group and individual research projects are done throughout the year.
 Online activities complement topics covered in class.
 The concepts that will be studied include: cells, biological chemistry, cell respiration, photosynthesis, genetics, evolution, plants, and animals.
-This class includes the high school presentation of the abstinence-based sex education curriculum and will also include the state required CPR/AED instruction.
 This course is required for graduation from Black River and is a prerequisite for Chemistry and AP-level sciences.